openstax/cookbook/README.md

 [![Tests](https://github.com/openstax/cookbook/workflows/Tests/badge.svg)](https://github.com/openstax/cookbook/actions?query=workflow:Tests)
 [![Coverage Status](https://img.shields.io/codecov/c/github/openstax/cookbook.svg)](https://codecov.io/gh/openstax/cookbook)

-Cookbook lets you modify the structure and content of XML files.
-You create a `Recipe` with instructions and `bake` it in the `Oven`.
+In Cookbook there are two main catalogs - `Kitchen` and `Recipes`. `Kitchen` is a place where you modify the structure and content of XML files.
+It gives you also tools that you can use to create a `Recipe` with instructions and `bake` it in the `Oven`. `Recipes`, as the name suggests, keeps all created recipes for books.

 [Full documentation at rubydoc.info](https://rubydoc.info/github/openstax/cookbook).